zh-f/CloudResetPwdAgent/README.md

 # CloudResetPwdAgent README

-CloudResetPwdAgent is used for CloudOS (Windows and Linux) password resetting under OpenStack architecture, supporting a wide variety of virtualization technologies, including KVM, Xen, LXC, VMware, and more.
+CloudResetPwdAgent is used for CloudOS (Windows and Linux) password resetting under OpenStack architecture, supporting a wide variety of hosting and virtualization technologies, including Ironic, KVM, Xen, LXC, VMware and more.

 Encrypt and decrypt
 -------------------